-A big thanks to Sara and Hanna from Stripes and Polka Dots for coordinating this great Pinterest Series!
+A big thanks to Stripes and Polka Dots for coordinating this great Pinterest Series!
 I hope you enjoyed it as much as I did.

 If you’d like to take a peek at my other projects in this series, see below.

 My second project was Lime Cream Popsicles, yum.

 My third project was a Key Shadow Box.

 My fourth project was a Mason Jar Wall.